 Before you decide to go private, make sure you know what you want to get out of it.
 Are you looking for reassurance, advice, or a fresh pair of eyes to check that your regular GP hasn’t missed anything?

-Going private can be a huge financial commitment so there are things you may want to think about first:
+Going private can be a big financial commitment so there are things you may want to think about first:

 - Private care isn’t necessarily better care

-The quality of care you receive for your asthma privately or in the NHS should be the same: around 85 percent of private consultants also work as NHS doctors.
+The quality of care you receive for your asthma privately or in the NHS should be the same: about 85% of private consultants also work as NHS doctors.

 - Shorter waiting times

 But you may still need an initial referral or consultation with your GP, which could take some time, before your private appointment.

 If you’re not happy with your diagnosis or treatment, or you find it hard to talk to your doctor, remember that you can ask your GP or consultant to refer you to someone else in the NHS.
 A second opinion in the NHS isn’t your legal right but is rarely refused.
 Working alongside your healthcare professional can help you manage your asthma better – see our advice on getting the best from the NHS.

 Remember that the Asthma UK Helpline is staffed by expert asthma nurses.
 If you have questions about your symptoms or medicines, or want to know what you can expect from your healthcare team, message them via WhatsApp on 07378 606 728 or give the Helpline a call on 0300 222 5800 (Monday-Friday, 9am-5pm).